End-to-end design process

 B. I gathered from the brief that AJ’s primary issues stem from (a) poor schedule management and or (b) inaccurate commute predictions.
 With this in mind you will notice I am not designing a new mode of transportation but, rather a weather/traffic aware scheduling & reminder system with timely and realistic transportation options.

-• Schedule view that considers weather given locations & times
+3. Schedule view that considers weather in given locations & times

 • Location awareness